ygypt/lang/playground.md

 dog causes cat to be bone
 doca ka bopo yaxe
-dog caused cats bone to be yarn doca ka yapo nuxe tomocatu dog changed cats yarn to nothing using its mouth
+dog caused cats bone to be yarn dovoca ka yapo nuxe tomocatu dog volotionally changes cats yarn to nothing using its mouth

 do kapo
 the dog has a cat